joshuaTWalker/Geovars_analysis/README.md

     * This can be created with `mkdir new_directory_name`
 4. Copy all geovars sample files nescessary for analysis to the newly created working directory
     * `cp /path_to_bams/*.bam /home/netid/working_directory/`
+5. Remove underscores from sample names
+    * Novogene renamed our samples when they sequenced them.
+The new names contain underscores which for some reason will absolutely destroy output files when run through *Samtools*, *BCFTools*, *GATK*, etc. I've written a script that removes underscores from sample names.
+To run this script, copy it into your working directort and type `bash remove_underscores.sh`
 #
 It is also very useful to run things on a `screen`.
 The command to initiate a `screen` is simply `screen`.
 If you get kicked off of a remote machine or don't want to run things on the head node (please don't run things on the head node) use a screen.
 * To detatch from a screen so that you can come back to it later hold the `CONTROL` key and press `a` and `d`.